sarahkaspar/sarahkaspar.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: My training materials are free for re-use, usually under a CC-BY license.
-Please reference them accordingly.
-Feel free to contact me if you have any questions.
+Please reference them appropriately.
+Feel free to reach out if you have any questions.
 nav: true
 nav_order: 5
 ---